qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

     **Cap** or **Top**
 * the text :guilabel:`Rotation`.
 Check the :guilabel:`Preserve data rotation
-  values` entry if you want to keep the rotation value in the associated field and apply it to the label, regardless the label is pinned or not.
+  values` entry if you want to keep the rotation value in the associated field and apply it to the label, whether the label is pinned or not.
 If unchecked, unpinning the label rotation is reset and its value cleared from the attribute table.